-And last week, the USDA announced a new program aimed at feeding rural children.
+And last week, the USDA announced a new program called Meals to You aimed at feeding rural children.
 In a return to the “Harvest Box” idea that the administration has proposed multiple times for Supplemental Nutrition Assistance Program (SNAP) users, the agency plans to mail 1 million boxes of shelf-stable, mostly processed food to children impacted by the crisis who live in rural settings every week.
 The agency said it will “prioritize students who do not currently have access to a Summer Food Service Program (SFSP) site and have an active outbreak of COVID-19.”

 Meanwhile, however, some schools with summer feeding programs have already hit the ground running in the effort to reach rural kids.

 Managed by Baylor University’s Collaborative on Hunger and Poverty, USDA’s public-private food box model will ship a box of 10 meals each week—breakfast and lunch—directly to participant’s doors through UPS and the U.S. Postal Service during the COVID-19 crisis.
 The effort is based on a pilot program Baylor trialed and evaluated in Texas last summer in collaboration with the federal food agency.